ognistik/alfred-pasteflow/README.md

 **Queue (Top-to-Bottom)**:
 - In this setup, you're expecting to **process the oldest items first**.
-- New items are always **added to the bottom of the queue**, regardless of the "next" item position.
+- New items are always **added to the bottom of the queue**, regardless of the "next item" position.
 - To insert items elsewhere in the queue, use the "Force Next" option.

 </details>

 Remember, PasteFlow uses visual cues with icon changes to help you understand the state of your list, even though you can't see it in real-time.
 Getting familiar with these concepts is not essential, but it allows you to leverage PasteFlow's full potential.